nathanmlim/gdocs2markdown/README.md

 - [<span class="underline">What is Docker and How to Use it With Python (Tutorial)</span>](https://dev.to/djangostars/what-is-docker-and-how-to-use-it-with-python-tutorial-87a)

-  - \[CCB\] I haven’t actually read this yet, I’ve been wanting to learn about Docker and this looks like an easy to follow tutorial.
+  - \[CCB\] I haven't actually read this yet, I've been wanting to learn about Docker and this looks like an easy to follow tutorial.